And Now, A Different Kind of Judge Letter

-Judicial Candidate William “Bill” McLeod.
+Judicial Judge William “Bill” McLeod.

 To really understand who I am- why I believe what I believe and why I am running to represent you in our courts- there are some things you need to know about me, I want/need to talk about with voters.
 These discussions aren’t all easy to have, but they are important.
-And if I am going to pursue elected office to make a difference, I want to dive right into them, no matter how difficult they might be, because that is how we make progress.
+And if I am going to continue to pursue elected offices to make a difference, I want to dive right into them, no matter how difficult they might be, because that is how we make progress.

 Let’s start here: I was born with white privilege.
 It’s a fact, a fact we don’t talk about enough.
 I see the racism and inequity of our system.
 I abhor it.
 But I am still privileged.